-StaticQ vs WP Offload Media: Why Pay $99/Year?
+StaticQ vs WP Offload Media: A Free Alternative for More Than Offloading

 A fair comparison of StaticQ Media and WP Offload Media for cloud storage offloading — features, pricing, and which plugin fits your WordPress site.